-The National Lottery Heritage Fund has today (4.12.19) issued ‘permission to start’ our Sanctuary Project.
-We have had a positive and constructive pre-start meeting with the successful building contractor.
-A consultant has been appointed by the NLHF to support us with the ‘interpretation’ element of the project and a Learning and Engagement Officer will be appointed in due course.
+The National Lottery Heritage Fund issued ‘permission to start’ our Sanctuary Project.
+A consultant has been appointed by the NLHF to support us with the ‘interpretation’ element of the project and the post of Learning and Engagement Officer will be advertised in January 2020.

 Four members of the board attend a meeting with representatives of the National Lottery Heritage Fund in Leeds.

 The Project Board meet to sign off the second round submission for the full funding of the project.
 The outcome will be published in September 2019.

 April: the bid for Round 1 funding is successful. £65,256 is awarded by the HLF.
 The PCC accept overall responsibility for this project.

 June: A Project Manager and a Heritage Consultant are appointed.
 The ERYC agree to contribute to the cost of the Project Manager.
 The Project Board hold regular meetings; names of Board members are here.

 September – November: Consultation proceeds.
 Presentations are given to the congregation and other groups, a survey is conducted and individuals are interviewed.
 The Heritage Consultant submits her report.

 January: Board representatives attend a mid-term review with the HLF committee in Leeds to receive feedback on progress and on areas needing further work.

 February – April: Planning continues with a view to making the Round 2 bid in May.

 May: Application for Round 2 funding amounting to £709,524.